 Physics played a massive role in motorsports.
-Concepts like thermodynamics affect how cars perform in the circuit, which is why I want to join class MEAM 2030.
-I am eager to explore how we can use the concept of thermodynamics to optimize the combustion process to make power.
-With this class, I can grasp the possibility of having a higher energy output while minimizing the temperature transferred into the engine, so no energy is wasted.
-By Pairing MEAM 2030 with Intro to Mechanical Design class at Penn, I could explore how aerodynamics plays a role in a car's performance, such as cooling a car's engine and creating downforce with minimized drag.
-Additionally, Penn offered CAD courses that would allow me to create and assemble these parts and thoroughly taught me how physics is applied outside the classroom.
+Thermodynamics affect how cars perform in the circuit, which is why I want to join class MEAM 2030.
+I am eager to explore how thermodynamics can be used to optimize the combustion process to make power.
+With this class, I can get closer to creating a higher energy output while minimizing the temperature transferred into the engine, so no energy is wasted.
+Additionally, Penn offers CAD courses that will teach me how physics is applied outside the classroom.
 Peter Psarras and other researchers at Clean Energy Conversions Laboratory, who are working on converting waste from mines into carbon-storing rocks, reminded me that learning physics isn't only about memorizing equations but also about knowing how to apply the disciplines in practical situations.